Potential Conflicts of Interest

 - Deutsche Bank and/or its affiliate(s) expects to receive, or intends to seek, compensation for investment banking services from this company in the next three months.

 - Deutsche Bank and/or its affiliate(s) owns one percent or more of any class of common equity securities of this company calculated under computational methods required by India law.

-- Deutsche Bank and/or its affiliate(s) holds more than five per cent of the share capital of the company whose securities are subject of the research, calculated under computational methods required by German law (data as of the last trading day of the past month).
+- Deutsche Bank and/or its affiliate(s) holds more than five per cent of the share capital of the company whose securities are subject of the research, calculated under computational methods required by EU MAR.

 - Please see special disclosure text.

 - Deutsche Bank and/or its affiliate(s) owns more than half a percent long or short of the total issued share capital of the issuer, calculated in accordance with the EU Short Selling Regulation (SSR).

 - As of the end of the preceding week, Deutsche Bank and/or its affiliate(s) owns one percent or more of a class of common equity securities of this company.